tidyverse/purrr/cran-comments.md

-The rchk issues on the CRAN page should be fixed.
+The rchk issues on the CRAN page should be fixed by <https://github.com/tidyverse/purrr/commit/d920b29>

 ## Test environments